Conditional logic between fields

 In this case, you apply conditional logic to the text field by clicking on the field and enabling condition logic.

-On the post submission form, depending on whether the user has enabled the Guide language switcher, the Specify language field will either appear or not appear.
+On the post submission form, depending on whether the user has enabled the Guide language switcher, the Specify language field will display.